 There are several options available depending on use case.
 Here we will review few cases we stumble upon while working with our VPN solution.

 This feature use vpn.greenscreens.io service as a mediator where VPN Service will register itself and VPN Client will use to detect VPN Service IP address.
 This is the easiest approach in combination with token only based protection.

 However, network encryption is safe as token is safe.
-For increased security, we implemented TLS and digital certificates with full client authorization suport which brings new set of challenges related to how this technology works.
+For increased security, we implemented TLS and digital certificates with full client authorization support which brings new set of challenges related to how this technology works.

 TLS / Certificate Challenge

-To solve a problem, first we need to know how to configure server certificate.
+To solve a problem, first we need to know how to configure a server certificate.
 There are two ways to do it.

 - use certificate CommonName as a server domain name